All Episodes

 Paula Jones was a trailer park hayseed hick, and she didn't fit the mold of the modern feminist movement.

-Ivy League, elitist and so forth.
+Ivy League elitist and so forth.

-Plus she was prettier than they are.
+Plus, she was prettier than they are.

-And that bothered him too.
+And that bothered them, too.

 Yeah, they're just a political movement.